 Queso blanco, Spanish for "white cheese," is a soft, crumbly fresh cheese often used in Mexican and other Latin American cuisines.
 Its flavor is fresh, tangy, and milky, as it is typically sold only a few days after being produced.
-This cheese is an excellent source of calcium and protein.
 Because the milk is curdled with acid rather than with rennet, queso blanco is also easy to make at home.

 Milk Source: Cow